• Skip to primary navigation

 Instructions

-• Season the upward-facing side of your pork chops with salt, pepper, and paprika.
+• Season the upward-facing side of your pork chops with 1 teaspoon salt, ½ teaspoon ground black pepper, and 2 teaspoon paprika.

-• Once the oil is shimmering or beginning to smoke, place the pork chops into the cast-iron skillet with the seasoned side facing downward.
+• Once the 1 tablespoon olive oil is shimmering or beginning to smoke, place the pork chops into the cast-iron skillet with the seasoned side facing downward.
 Season the upward-facing side.
-Cook for 4 minutes. *Do not move the chops before this time!
-This will interrupt the sear.
-Add the garlic cloves (and herbs if desired) to the skillet while cooking the first side, remove if starting to burn.
+Cook for 4 minutes.
+Add the 2-3 cloves garlic (and 1 tablespoon parsley if desired) to the skillet while cooking the first side, remove if starting to burn.

 • Use tongs to flip your pork chops, searing the edges as you turn them.
 Cook for an additional 4 minutes - still without moving the chops.